Overview of the SharePoint Framework

 The latest version, and all previous versions, of the SharePoint Framework are hosted and available in SharePoint Online.
 It's also available for SharePoint Server 2016 (with Feature Pack 2) and SharePoint Server 2019.

 - The controls are rendered in the normal page DOM.

 - The controls are responsive and accessible by nature.

 - It enables the developer to access the lifecycle in addition to render, load, *serialize and deserialize, configuration changes, and more.

-- The toolchain is based on common open source client development tools such as npm, TypeScript, Yeoman, webpack, and gulp.
+- The developer toolchain is based on popular open-source client development tools such as NPM, TypeScript, Yeoman, webpack, and gulp.